 Vassilios Verykios, Hellenic Open University (HOU)

-Ana Elena Guerrero Roldan, Open University of Cyprus (UOC)
+Ana Elena Guerrero Roldan, Open University of Catalonia (UOC)

 We take a broad definition of technology-enhanced assessment to include:

 Learning analytics enable us to use data to improve the learning process for students, both directly (by delivering learning that is personalised) and indirectly (by informing teachers of common misconceptions and informing learning designers of what works well and what does not).

 Empower experts are available to help you to address some of the misconceptions surrounding assessment in online/blended environments, as well as challenges and opportunities including:

 26 & 28 June 2018